Looking for free resources for 3D printing education? Read our guide to get curricula, lesson plans, videos and materials for your lessons.

 3D Printing Education Resource #5: Leapfrog

-A further desktop 3D printer manufacturer with a keen focus on education is Leapfrog.
+A further desktop 3D printer manufacturer with a keen focus on 3D printing education is Leapfrog.
 This company offers a slight variant in its approach that pushes the rhetoric out quite powerfully together with specific educational bundles for sale.
 As well as the 3D printer and consumables, this includes specific lesson plans, tailored to the hardware.

-Offers: Lessons plans for primary education and High Schools.
+Offers for 3D printing education: Lesson plans for primary education and High Schools.

 Website: Leapfrog Education.